dib-lab/2021-paper-ibd/manuscript.md

 Strain-level differences may account for some heterogeneity in IBD gut microbiome profiles.
 A recent investigation of time-series gut microbiome metagenomes found that one clade of *Ruminococcus gnavus* is enriched in CD [@doi:10.1186/s13073-017-0490-5].
-Further, this clade produces an inflammatory polysaccharide [@doi:10.1073/pnas.1904099116].
+Further, this clade produces an inflammatory polysaccharide [@doi:10.1073/pnas.1904099116; @doi:10.1073/pnas.2007595118].
 While this clade is enriched in CD, its enrichment was previously masked from computational discovery by concomitant decreases in other *Ruminococcus* species in IBD [@doi:10.1186/s13073-017-0490-5], highlighting the need for strain-resolved analysis of metagenomic sequencing in the exploration of IBD gut microbiomes.

 <!-- Currently this is word vomit, but it's the concepts that I want to convey -->
 Given these features of the IBD gut microbiome, strain-resolved analysis may improve insights into the dynamics of these communities.
 The two biggest obstacles to strain-level analysis of short read data are data getting thrown away, either because it's not in reference databases or because it doesn't assemble or bin, and resolving genomes from communities with mixed populations of closely related but distinct genomes.
 While long reads have made strides toward resolving the latter issue [@doi:10.1038/s41587-021-01130-z], in habitats like the gut where communities are dominated by single strains of microbes [@doi:10.1038/nature11711], the largest barrier to strain-level analysis is using all of the data.
-Here, we combine k-mer-based analysis with assembly graphs to not throw away the data.
+New data analysis techniuqes are needed to overcome this challenge.

 K-mers, words of length *k* in nucleotide sequences, have previously been used for annotation-free characterization of sequencing data [@doi:10.1073/pnas.1305559110; @doi:10.1186/s12859-015-0875-7; @doi:10.1016/j.isci.2019.07.032].
 K-mers are suitable for strain-resolved metagenome analysis because they do not need to be present in reference databases to be included in analysis, they do not rely on marker genes which are largely conserved at the strain level, and they are suitable for species- and strain-level classification [@doi:10.1128/mSystems.00020-16] (CITE: gather).